hamelsmu/oauth-tutorial/local/README.md

-# Minimal OAuth
+# Minimal OAuth Locally

-How to use the [Oauth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/docs/) to serve a static site with minimal infra and dependencies on a single VM.
-In this case, I'm going to serve a simple [Quarto](https://quarto.org/) site (my favorite static site generator).
+We will use the Oauth2 Proxy to make a static site private with minimal dependencies.
+In this case, I'm going to serve a [Quarto](https://quarto.org/) site (my favorite static site generator), and secure it with an email whitelist (a [text file with emails](./emails/email_list.txt)).
+There are many other authorization schemes in addition to an email whitelist, [which you can read about here](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview).

+[This section](../README.md#how-does-this-work) describes how OAuth works in the context of this example.

 ## Steps